History of the College

 Chattahoochee Tech logo

+Chattahoochee Technical College, which started in 1963 with a single building in Marietta serving just 120 students, has grown into a thriving educational institution enrolling over 11,000 students each year.
 Originally known as Marietta-Cobb Area Vocational Technical School, the school was established through the joint efforts of the Marietta City Board of Education and the State Board of Vocational Education.
 Marietta furnished the land, half the cost of the building, and the equipment needed for the new building.
 The State Board was responsible for paying teacher salaries and the remaining half of the building cost.
 Excavation began in 1961 for this new facility, which was completed at a cost of $636,000.
 When the building opened on Sept.
 3, 1963, the programs of study included Electronics; Electricity; Machine Drafting and Design; Practical Nursing; Radio and Television Repair; Machine Shop; Cosmetology; and Business Education.

-One of the most significant milestones in the 60-year history of Chattahoochee Tech involved the 2009 merger with two other colleges – Appalachian Technical College in Pickens County and North Metro Technical College in Bartow County.
+One of the most significant milestones in the history of Chattahoochee Tech involved the 2009 merger with two other colleges – Appalachian Technical College in Pickens County and North Metro Technical College in Bartow County.
 Appalachian Technical College had been established in 1967 as Pickens Area Vocational Technical School in Jasper.
 North Metro Technical College had been established in 1989 as North Metro Technical Institute.
 With the 2009 merger of the three colleges, representatives from the Board of Directors of these colleges adopted the name of Chattahoochee Technical College for the single college.

 News and Updates